Magdi18/exercise1/README.md

 # exercise1
-this is my first exercise
+this is my first repo